 Can be purchased at: the Grand Courtyard, Highland Field, and The Glen.
-Available: Coca-Cola Products, Bottled Water, Wines, Coffee, and Hot Chocolate.
-Payment: Food and Beverage Tickets.
+Available: Coca-Cola Products, Bottled Water, Coffee & Hot Chocolate from Food Vendors.
+Wines, Malt Beverage & Beer at Beer Tents.
 Our new 21 and over selection is:

-First Aid Locations: Grand Courtyard (under bridge arch) and Highland Field.
+First Aid Locations: Grand Courtyard (under bridge arch).
 First Aid treatment available only.
 If additional treatment is necessary, an ambulance will transport you to the hospital and charges will be made by the appropriate hospital and ambulance service.
 First Aid stations sponsored by St. Lukes Hospital in Bethlehem.

 Festival Rules and Regulations

 - No animals, with the exception of service animals, are permitted on the grounds.

 - No vehicles may park in unauthorized parking area.
 Visitors may be towed away at the owner’s expense, without notice.
 Please use the parking facilities.

 - No vendors may set up their wares, except for those already contracted by Celtic Cultural Alliance.

 - No printed materials, including political material aimed at any person or party, may be distributed during the festival without prior approval by the Celtic Cultural Alliance Board of Directors.

 - All bicycles must be walked through the grounds.
 Skateboards and roller blades are not permitted.

 - Do not swim or wade in the creek, canal or river.